russross/blackfriday/README.md

     `(#!id)` which will use the title of the target in the reference: see "Usage" above.
 Where `Usage` is generated.

 *   **Hard line breaks**.
-With this extension enabled (it is off by default in the `MarkdownBasic` and `MarkdownCommon` convenience functions), newlines in the input translate into line breaks in the output.
+With this extension enabled newlines in the input translate into line breaks in the output.
 This is activate by using two trailing spaces before a new line.
 Another way to get a hard line break is to escape the newline with a `\`.